INCOHESIONS/sky-engine/README.md

 # Sky Engine

-Makes `pygame` ([pygame-ce](https://github.com/pygame-community/pygame-ce), more specifically) less painful to use.
+Makes `pygame` (or rather, [pygame-ce](https://github.com/pygame-community/pygame-ce), more specifically) less painful to use.
 More like a wrapper than an engine.
 Fully typed with [basedpyright](https://github.com/DetachHead/basedpyright).

 Theoretically cross-platform, but mostly tested on Windows.
 May have some window manager weirdness on Linux, specifically when it comes to fullscreening.